Program Information & Student Handbook

 All choirs perform without music, so the student is responsible to have their music memorized.
 The Joyful Sound, Melody & Harmony will likely be able to do that during class time if they are attentive and work hard.
 The Joyful Sound may need some additional work at home in memorizing some of the words, though if few classes are missed they should have adequate time to learn the words.

 The Jubilee Singers WILL need additional work at home in memorizing their parts.
 They will be encouraged throughout the year to work at home, at least a few minutes a week, on memorizing their parts.
 We ask the parents to encourage this, as well.

-All bands will be using The Standard of Excellence band book which can be purchased from Kennelly Keys (there's one in Everett, WA) OR most band books are available in the filing cabinet at the front desk for aprox. $10.
+All bands will be using The Standard of Excellence band book which can be purchased from Kennelly Keys (there's one in Everett, WA) OR most band books are available from CAMA for approximately $10.
 Most are also available on Amazon.com.

 The bands use the Standard of Excellence as follows:

 Intermediate Band (Book 2)